Albertopolis: History

 Following the advice of Prince Albert the area was purchased by the Royal Commission for the Exhibition of 1851 with the profits made from the Great Exhibition of 1851, which was held in a site in Hyde Park nearby to the north-east.
 This is commemorated in the name of the principal north–south street laid out on their estate, Exhibition Road.

-Prince Albert was a driving force behind the Great Exhibition and President of the Royal Commission, and the name "Albertopolis" seems to have been coined in the 1850s to celebrate and somewhat satirise his role in Victorian cultural life.
+Prince Albert was a driving force behind the Great Exhibition and President of the Royal Commission.
+The name "Albertopolis" seems to have been coined in the 1850s to celebrate and somewhat satirise his role in Victorian cultural life.
 After his death the term fell into disuse, and the area was more widely referred to as South Kensington.

-It was revived by architectural historians in the 1960s and popularised by the nascent conservation movement to bring attention to the complex of public Victorian buildings and the surrounding houses built on the Commissioners' estate, that were threatened with demolition by the expansion and redevelopment plans of Imperial College.
+The name was revived by architectural historians in the 1960s and popularised by the nascent conservation movement to bring attention to the complex of public Victorian buildings and the surrounding houses built on the Commissioners' estate, that were threatened with demolition by the expansion and redevelopment plans of Imperial College.
 Among the buildings threatened was the Imperial Institute, designed by T. E. Collcutt.

 Overview

 There is a central axis between the Albert Memorial in Kensington Gardens to the north and the central portal of the south façade of the Natural History Museum.
 The Royal Albert Hall, Royal College of Music, the former tower of the otherwise-demolished Imperial Institute (now the Queen's Tower of Imperial College London) and the 1950s rear extension to the Science Museum are all aligned on this axis, which cannot be seen on the ground.

-This regular geometric alignment of Albertopolis can be observed readily only from the balconies of the Queen's Tower (very rarely open to visitors), although the northern part can be glimpsed from the top floor of the Science Museum.
+This regular geometric alignment of Albertopolis can be observed readily only from the balconies of the Queen's Tower, very rarely open to visitors.
+The northern part can be glimpsed from the top floor of the Science Museum.

-The closest tube station is South Kensington, linked to the museums by the South Kensington Subway, a tiled tunnel beneath Exhibition Road constructed in 1885.
+The closest tube station is South Kensington, linked to the museums by the South Kensington Subway.

+In May 1885, the District Railway opened South Kensington Subway, a pedestrian subway (a tiled tunnel), running from the station beneath the length of Exhibition Road, giving sheltered access to the newly built museums for a toll of 1 penny.
 The subway was originally intended to go as far as the Royal Albert Hall, but the construction of the Imperial Institute meant the tunnel emerged at the Science Museum where it exits onto Exhibition Road.
+It cost £42,614 to construct, approximately £ today.
+It was closed in November 1886 and afterwards was opened only occasionally for special museum events.

 Originally only opened during exhibitions in South Kensington, it was opened to the public free of charge in 1908.
 The subway is Grade II listed.

-There are also two research libraries in the area, the Dana Centre, part of the Science Museum, and Imperial College's Central Library, located on Queen's Lawn.
+There are three research libraries in the area, the National Art Library, in the Victoria and Albert Museum, Dana Centre, part of the Science Museum, and Imperial College's Abdus Salam Library, located on Queen's Lawn.